Sceptic101-tech/NMT_Transformer/README.md

-# NMT_Transformer
-Implementation of a neural network with transformer architecture using the PyTorch library
+Generation of cooking recipes in Russian using a neural network with transformer architecture